bartosz-antosik/umfc-wave-tag/README.md

 ## Savings

 In practical tests scripts save over 50% of time required to produce the labels suitable for calculating the required delays.
-The whole fun is the step which does audio recognition as it could potentially automate the process nearly in full once the log of emissions is available.
+The whole fun is the step which does speech recognition as it could potentially automate the process nearly in full once the emission log is available.

 ## Possible Improvements

 Accurate log of prompts' emissions could automate nearly everything.
-Simple lookup-table of responses ("kroki": "chodzenie", "obcasy", ...) could allow the system to skip prompts' identification workflow step and match responses to prompts reliably without any human intervention.
+Simple look-up table of responses ("kroki": "chodzenie", "obcasy", ...) could allow the system to skip prompts' identification workflow step and match responses to prompts reliably without any human intervention.